January 27, 2014

 - Much of the support listed above comes courtesy of the College’s IT Department.
 We greatly appreciate this extra work they do to help you with your PACT videos.
 Unfortunately, the IT Department cannot provide individual assistance to you.
 Please DO NOT contact the IT Department directly about matters concerning PACT or Preliminary Teaching Event videos.

 - Also, do not shoot video in any classroom until you have secured video consent forms from the students.
 If you are teaching in LAUSD, please use the form specifically for LAUSD.
-Consent forms are available on the SED PACT Website:
+Consent forms are available below.

 I know that the video can be the most logistically problematic part of the Teaching Event for many candidates.
 If you take advantage of the support described here, you should be successful.
 I wish you the best on your PACT or Preliminary Teaching Event!